GRP Estuary Cruiser

 With Swing rig the first part of the process can be the problem; luffing into wind and dropping the mainsail, with the jib still set..
 If this is done if the mainsheet has been released, the jib can take over and try to swing itself downwind.
 It can be like an uncontrolled gybe, as it takes the yard with it.
 You have to be aware of it.
 The simplest move is to have the mainsheet secured to stop the jib from moving the yard any distance.
 It can be eased once the boat turns to run, as this will use the windage of the boom as sail area, as well as the jib.
 However, the trimaran usually has sufficient windage to sail up to a mooring wind-against-tide without the headsail so it is a very rare manoeuvre.
 Daggerboard drag might be used to slightly slow the boat.
 When stopping, it is usual to always take the jib off first, before the main.

 In very light airs, more sail is always needed.
 This is provided by a Reacher set on the end of a folding bowsprit.
 We have used a sock to control it, but it is always tricky to set it and douse it quickly, when its tack is so far ahead of such a narrow bow.
-Experiments are ongoing, even after all these years.
+Experiments are ongoing (more of this later), even after all these years.
 When it is in use, the jib is usually rolled, though it could be retained.
 It is easier to monitor the reacher, when the jib is not set.
 The jib boom usually moves in the opposite direction to the reacher as in the picture.
 The reacher control lines can get hooked up on the end of the jib boom.
 The control lines run out to the floats and the clew can come back to about the cap shroud.
 The wind must be behind the beam when the sail is deployed as the boat accelerates, bringing the apparent wind further forward.
 It will immediately bring the speed up from loitering at 2 knots to 6+ knots.
 In such conditions most other boats have stopped sailing.
 In all the sailing pictures the sail is reefed except above right

 My mast has single diamond stays, lower shrouds to the cabin sides and cap shrouds to the beam ends.
 To attach to the beam ends there has to be a rigging span linking both beams to the bottom of the cap shroud.
 The link plate (see right) for the attachment also houses a holder for the nav light.
 As a recreational, summer sailor I rarely need to use navigation lights, so I use battery-powered lights that save all the complexity and weight of wiring runs.
 LEDs now make battery power perfectly adequate.
 The lights are at eye-height and indicate the unusual width of the boat.
 Due to the curved roach of the sail I can’t use a backstay, so I have to get sufficient support behind the mast using my cap shrouds which restrict the boom.
 This means that I am slightly limited in the distance that the boom can be let out.
 This is alright as it rarely pays to dead-run.
 The running sail-set can be seen in the pictures above.